ViliusSutkus89/Sample_Android_Library-MavenCentral-Instrumented_Tests/README.md

 Publishing is done using [publish-plugin](https://github.com/gradle-nexus/publish-plugin).
 Instrumented tests are run on a matrix of emulated devices against the previously deployed library.

-Build is released using `release.yml` manual workflow.
+Build is released using `fullRelease.yml` or `appRelease.yml` manual workflow.
 Release implies promoting staging repository to MavenCentral and creating a new GitHub release.
+FullRelease releases both library and application.
+AppRelease only releases the application.

 ## Workflows